Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/testing/unit-testing.md

 sidebar_position: 1
 ---
 # Unit tests
+## Test Library

+### Jest
+The test Library in use is Jest.
+Jest is compatible with javascript, react, node, and express, making it the testing library for the frontend and backend.

+### Supertest
+Supertest is also used to for testing.
+It simulates HTTP requests.
+This allows for testing the backend without starting the server each time.

 ## Running the test cases
 Copy the following commands from 2-7 in order to run the tests.
 Note: The following npm installs only need to be run once each.